-If your return is filed and all tax due is paid before April 15, 2005, you do not owe any other penalties or interest.
-If your return is filed after April 15, 2005, or any tax due on the return is paid after April 15, 2005, you may be subject to additional penalties and interest.
+If your return is filed after April 16, 2007, or any tax due on the return is paid after April 16, 2007; you may be subject to additional penalties and interest.

-LINE 36(b), Interest-Interest will be assessed at the "tax interest rate" from the original due date of the return until the date of payment.
+LINE 41(b), Interest-Interest will be assessed at the "tax interest rate" from the original due date of the return until the date of payment.

-LINE 36(c), Late Payment Penalty-If the amount of tax due as shown on Line 35 is not paid by the original due date of the return, a penalty of 2 percent of the tax computed due may be assessed for each 30 days or fraction thereof that the tax is past due, not to exceed 20 percent.
+LINE 41(c), Late Payment Penalty-If the amount of tax due as shown on Line 40 is not paid by the original due date of the return, a penalty of 2 percent of the tax computed due may be assessed for each 30 days or fraction thereof that the tax is past due, not to exceed 20 percent.
 The minimum penalty is \$10.
 However, if the amount timely paid is 75 percent of the tax determined due by the Department of Revenue, no late payment penalty will be assessed.

-LINE 36(d), Late Filing Penalty-If a return is not filed by the due date or the extended due date, a penalty of 2 percent of the total tax due for each 30 days or fraction thereof that a return is not filed may be assessed, not to exceed 20 percent.
+LINE 41(d), Late Filing Penalty-If a return is not filed by the due date or the extended due date, a penalty of 2 percent of the total tax due for each 30 days or fraction thereof that a return is not filed may be assessed, not to exceed 20 percent.
 The minimum penalty is \$10.